-Thanks also to Seacombe and Thermopylae Lodges for offering to include the urban farm in their fund-raising activities.
+Thanks to Seacombe and Thermopylae Lodges for offering to include the urban farm in their fund-raising activities.

 Memorial to Councillor Denise Roberts

 On Saturday 18th June an event was organised by Councillor Steve Foulkes, a Trustee of the farm, to remember Councillor Denise Roberts, also a Trustee, who died in February this year.
 The Mayor, Councillor Ann McLachlan and Consort Bill McLachlan were guests of honour; the Mayor planted a cherry tree and unveiled a plaque.
 Birkenhead MP Frank Field attended, as did other farm Trustees, Denise’s family and others who knew her.
 Denise’s husband gave a short speech and thanked those present.